sanjana17r/flutter_app/README.md

 # new_project

-A new Flutter project.
+WhatsApp clone

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a whatsApp clone

 A few resources to get you started if this is your first Flutter project: